-Our next ATI TEAS test will be offered in January 2020.
-To reserve a seat to take the TEAS test check the website in December for an application.
+Our next ATI TEAS test will be offered sometime in July: Please check back for dates/times.

 What to bring the day of the exam: You photo ID, please know your Saddleback College e-mail address and password.
 Make sure you have an account with ATI Testing, if not please create one here.

 Special testing accommodations (DSPS): After you have reserved a spot for those with special accommodations, you will need to provide documentation to the Health Science Division office from the DSPS 2 weeks prior to the test date.
 Please contact the Disabled Students Programs *office for more information (949) 582-4885.

 We encourage all students interested in our nursing program to attend an RN information session.
 Dates/times/locations listed below: